 FAQ: AI for Finance Teams

 What are the best AI tools for finance teams?
-The best fit depends on the workflow.
-ERP-native features can work for reporting and approvals inside one stack.
-AP-focused platforms make more sense for invoice-heavy teams.
-A custom build usually makes sense only after you can name the exact exception pattern that off-the-shelf tools keep missing.
+The best fit depends on the workflow boundary.
+If the work already lives inside one ERP and the main pain is repetitive navigation or draft analysis, start with ERP-native features.
+If the pain is invoice-heavy AP work with repeat vendors and routing rules, compare AP-focused tools first.
+A custom build makes sense only when you can name the exact exception pattern, file handoff, or approval rule that packaged tools keep missing.

 Can AI replace finance team members?
-No. The practical use is assistive automation around invoice intake, reporting drafts, reconciliations, and anomaly review.
-Finance still needs humans for approvals, exceptions, policy interpretation, and anything that affects controls or filings.
+No. The safer pattern is assistive automation around intake, drafting, anomaly surfacing, and preparation work.
+Finance still needs humans for approvals, exceptions, policy interpretation, and anything that could affect controls, filings, or cash movement.

 Methodology Note